juren53/Gmail_sender/README.md

 ## Security Notes

 - Never share your App Password
-- The script does not store your credentials
+- Config file uses basic obfuscation (not encryption) for the password
+- On Unix-like systems, config file permissions are automatically set to user-only (600)
-- Password input is hidden for security
+- Password input is masked with asterisks for security
+- Store the config file in a secure location
-- Consider using environment variables for automation (future feature)
+- Consider using system keychains for more secure storage (future feature)